Skip to main content

 Consumer IoT products are often designed for use in the home, where people have the biggest expectation of privacy.
 For example, they can be used to monitor people’s activities and behaviours, as well as those of their households, friends and family.
 So, IoT products can reveal information about people continuously and at a large scale.

-You should assess whether you need to process personal information to your IoT product.
+You should assess whether you need to process personal information from your IoT product.
 You must also decide how long it is necessary to keep people’s personal information.
 If you decide to collect and store it, you must ensure you protect it with appropriate measures.

 This is not meant to be a comprehensive guide to all the risks to people’s rights and freedoms associated with the processing of personal information by IoT products and services.
 However, potential risks may arise from: